Case Study: Company Director/Owner

 George had life cover, which was solely for mortgage protection, and private health insurance for his family.
 He had no other protection, either personal or business, for income, business or death.

-We put in place a comprehensive, tax efficient, protection plan (primarily using company funds) to protect the business in the event of key employees becoming sick or death, protect George’s own income and provide for the family in the event of his premature death.
+• We put in place a comprehensive, tax efficient, protection plan (primarily using company funds) to protect the business in the event of key employees becoming sick or death,.
+We also protected George’s income whilst providing for the family, financially, in the event of his premature death.

-We also set up a comprehensive pension strategy, extracting funds from the company to ensure that his pension fund at retirement would meet c.
+• We set up a comprehensive pension strategy, extracting funds from the company to ensure that his pension fund at retirement would meet c.
 50% of his projected lifestyle expenses.

-We earmarked funds within the share portfolio, 50%, for the most immediate educational costs (for the next five years).
-We set up a regular savings plan to meet the projected costs of education from year 5 onwards and to gift the children €40,000 each towards a house deposit at the age of 30.
+• We earmarked funds within the share portfolio (50%), for the most immediate educational costs, and set up a regular savings plan to meet the projected costs of education and gift the children €40,000 each towards a house deposit at the age of 30.

 Financial Action Plan Outcomes